skip navigation

 Statutory Requirements

-The rules regarding purchases of equipment, materials, and supplies vary depending on the type and size of agency.
+The rules regarding purchases of materials, equipment, and supplies vary depending on the type and size of agency.
 Some agencies have statutory restrictions, including bid limits above which a formal competitive process must be used, and many are authorized to use an informal vendor list process (see below).
 Other agencies have no statutory requirements and may set their own thresholds and processes through policy.

 To see your agency’s specific statutory requirements, use MRSC’s Find Your Contracting Requirements tool.